Guys! I’m going to teach you how to make cashew cream!!!

 - Drain cashews and rinse well with cold running water until water runs clear.

-- Blend on high, stopping to scrape down the sides, and adding more water if necessary until a very smooth texture is reached.
+- Blend on high, stopping to scrape down the sides as needed, and adding more water until a very smooth texture is reached.